romirmoza/omop-cdm-postgresql/README.md

 Where there any novel approaches taken in regards to -->

-As EHR_noobs, our motivation was to learn the workflow of a competition on [DREAM Challenge]() and to familiarize ourselves with structured EHR data.
+As team EHR_noobs, our motivation was to learn the workflow of a competition on [DREAM Challenge]() and to familiarize ourselves with structured EHR data.
 Having joined the competition only towards the end of the final stage, our goal was to submit a model that could beat